National Innovation Center: Notable Projects

 The center sponsors any projects with possibility to serve the community.
-Accorindg to Pun, academic qualification is not necessary to start projects at the center.
+According to Pun, academic qualification is not necessary to start projects at the center.

 The center is working in about 20 projects.

 Medical Drones

 In collaboration with UNICEF, prototype drones capable of delivering medicines are under study.
 The design, fabrication and testing are done in Nepal locally.
 These drones have become successful to carry 1 kg for about 2 km as of 2018.

 Sel Roti Machine

 It is a project to make a machine for mass-production of traditional Nepali cuisine, Sel roti.
 The project was started by Abhisek Nakarmi and Krishna Deole.

 Monkey Repellent System

 This project aims to make a device powered by solar energy that can sense and repels wild animals.
 It is inspired by the village where monkey destroyed crops every year.
 The device produces different types of sound to repel the animals.